Firdous-Bin-Ismail/ML_Project_01/README.md

 Chi-Square Test: Applied the chi² test to assess the statistical significance of categorical features about the target variable.

 Pearson Correlation: Also evaluated numerical features based on their correlation with the target to identify and retain the most informative features.

+Finally, I created an ML model and checked its accuracy.